bmorris3/shocksgo/docs/shocksgo/gettingstarted.rst

 --------------------------------

-To generate a sample of 1e5 *steller* fluxes at 60 second cadence, we can use `~shocksgo.generate_stellar_fluxes`::
+To generate a sample of *steller* fluxes at 60 second cadence, we can use `~shocksgo.generate_stellar_fluxes`::

     import matplotlib.pyplot as plt
     import astropy.units as u
-    from astropy.constants import M_sun, L_sun
+    from astropy.constants import M_sun, L_sun, R_sun

     from shocksgo import generate_stellar_fluxes